-This prize is awarded to an Indigenous student who has completed a Certificate III or higher program of study at CIT.
-The recipient needs to have demonstrated consistent effort toward their studies and displayed a positive work ethic.
-In addition they must have the respect of their peers.
+This prize is awarded to an Indigenous graduate who has completed a Certificate III or higher program of study at CIT.
+The recipient needs to have demonstrated a positive work ethic and consistent effort toward their studies and gained the respect of their peers.

-The first prize recognises the most outstanding result in an Associate Diploma, Diploma or Advanced Diploma program which articulates with a University of Canberra course.
+The first prize recognises the most outstanding result in a program which articulates with the University of Canberra.

 The second prize recognises the student who achieved an ACT Year 12 Certificate with either a mature entry pathway or a tertiary rank that qualified them for entry to the University of Canberra; and managed personal challenges so that they participated actively and positively in their Year 12 program at CIT.